These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 - Using a rubber spatula, fold in the chocolate chips.

-- Drop the dough by rounded tablespoonfuls (I use a 2-tablespoon scoop), two inches apart, into the prepared cookie sheet.
+- Drop the dough by rounded tablespoonfuls (I use a 2-tablespoon scoop), two inches apart, onto the prepared cookie sheet.
 Gently flatten and shape the mounds with your hand, as shown in the video below.

 - Let the cookies cool on the baking sheet for about 20 minutes before enjoying them.